IamJual/IamJual/README.md

 ###

-<p align="left">A passionate learner exploring the realms of C++ and Java.
+<p align="left">A passionate learner exploring the realms of coding.
 When I'm not immersed in coding, <br>you'll find me indulging in the world of video games and sleeping during my free time.</p>

 ###